The best things to do in Franz Josef & the glacier country

 I’m a freelance travel writer from New Zealand with bylines in National Geographic Travel, Conde Nast Traveler, Travel + Leisure and more.

-I’ve travelled up and down beautiful Aotearoa and I love sharing my insights into the best places to visit.
+I’ve travelled up and down beautiful Aotearoa and I love sharing my recommendations for the best places to visit in New Zealand.